atlasxomics/AtlasXbrowser_docs/docs/_build/html/_sources/Overview.rst.txt

    .. figure:: /images/SpatialClustering.png

 DBiT and other spatial sequencing techniques are so useful, as they allow researchers to interrogate omics data without losing the spatial context they occur in.
-Our goal with AtlasXbrowser is to facilite DBiT sequencing within the research community and make these insights avaiable to a larger group of people.
+Our goal with AtlasXbrowser is to facilitate DBiT sequencing within the research community and make these insights available to a larger group of people.